Kevin Quiambao: Goyang Sono Skygunners (2024–present)

 On December 16, 2024, Quiambao confirmed that he had signed with the Goyang Sono Skygunners in the Korean Basketball League (KBL).
 He debuted for Goyang on January 13, 2025 in a game against the Seoul SK Knights.
 However he sustained an injury in that game.

 Initially thought to miss a month, Quiambao returned two weeks after the injury in a loss to the Anyang Red Boosters.
 He experienced his first win with the team against Wonju DB Promy in which he scored a career-high 36 points with 12 rebounds.
 He then had a career-high 18 assists in an upset win over Busan KCC Egis, also the most in the KBL in five years.
 That season, Goyang finished eighth in the standings as he averaged 16.9 points, 6.3 rebounds, 3.9 assists, and 1.3 steals per game.
 In June 2025, Quiambao signed a three-year extension with Goyang.

 With Goyang's full support, Quiambao went to Sacramento, California in July 2025 to join a training camp for a chance to play in the 2025 NBA Summer League.
 However, he was named in neither the Sacramento Kings' roster nor any other teams'.
 Instead, he played scrimmages which include participation in the Drew League.

+Quiambao then returned to Goyang for his first full season.
+In the 2025–26 season, he led Goyang to its first-ever KBL playoffs appearance with a 28–26 record.
+For his performance, he won the Rookie of the Year award with averages of 15.2 points, 6.5 rebounds, 1.1 steals, 4.0 assists and close to a block per game.
+He also became the third Filipino to win the award after RJ Abarrientos and JD Cagulangan.
+They went on to make the finals that season, but lost 1–4 to Busan.